zennro/scripts/setup.md

 Create a bucket using the AWS console or your tool of choice.

 Create a backup script.
 On KDE the `kdialog` command will send a notification to a user.
+To do so you need to specify an Xserver and Xauthority file.

     :::bash
     #! /bin/bash